Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials: Theoretical Framework

-In this study, the $A$-particle wavefunction of the $^{20}$Ne ground state is calculated using the NNLO$_{\rm opt}$ NN chiral potential \cite{Ekstrom13} in the \textit{ab initio} SA-NCSM many-body approach, which has yielded energy spectra and observables (radii, quadrupole moments, $E2$ transitions, and charge form factors) in close agreement with experiment \cite{LauneyDD16, DytrychLDRWRBB20,LauneyMD_ARNPS21}.
-The NNLO$_{\rm opt}$ is used without three-nucleon forces, which have been shown to contribute minimally to the three- and four-nucleon binding energies \cite{Ekstrom13}.
+In this study, the fully microscopic wavefunction of the $^{20}$Ne ground state is calculated using the NNLO$_{\rm opt}$ NN chiral potential \cite{Ekstrom13} in the \textit{ab initio} SA-NCSM many-body approach, which has yielded energy spectra and observables (radii, quadrupole moments, $E2$ transitions, and charge form factors) in close agreement with experiment \cite{LauneyDD16, DytrychLDRWRBB20,LauneyMD_ARNPS21}.
+The NNLO$_{\rm opt}$ is fitted only to NN scattering phase shifts and properties of the deuteron and is used without three-nucleon forces, which have been shown to contribute minimally to the three- and four-nucleon binding energies \cite{Ekstrom13}.
 Furthermore, the NNLO$_{\rm opt}$ NN potential has been found to reproduce various observables and yield results equivalent to those obtained from chiral potentials that require three-nucleon forces.
 These observables include the $^4$He electric dipole polarizability \cite{BakerLBND20}; the challenging analyzing power for elastic proton scattering on $^4$He, $^{12}$C, and $^{16}$O \cite{BurrowsEWLMNP19}; along with B(E2) transition strengths for $^{21,28}$Mg and $^{21}$F \cite{Ruotsalainen19,PhysRevC.100.014322} in the SA-NCSM without effective charges, as well as collective and dynamical observables for $^{40}$Ca \cite{burrows2024,physrevc.110.034605} and $^{48}$Ti \cite{LauneyMD_ARNPS21}.